amiraTech/GameU8/README.md

 - Changes to the platform style.
 - The introduction of a key mechanic.
 - The creation of a new level.
 - Visual improvements to enhance the game's appeal.

-**Ongoing Work:**
-Despite these improvements, the game still faces ongoing functionality problems that prevent it from fully meeting user requirements.
-This is work in progress.